Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

-Before proving the claim, let us see how it implies the theorem.
 Observe that each of the three statements of the theorem is local in $\bJbar_X$, i.e. it is sufficient to check it on an open cover of $\bJbar_X$.
-Since the open subsets $U$ of the claim, as $I_0$ varies in $\bJbar_X$, cover $\bJbar_X$, it is enough to prove the desired properties on an open subset $U$ as in the claim.
+Consider the open cover $\{U_{\beta}\}$ given by Proposition \ref{P:Abel-sur}.